oVirt/ovirt-site/source/api/networkingapi.html.md

 `   `</host_nic>
 ` `</host_nics>

-### Equivalent setupnics requests
+### Equivalency in setupnics requests

-In the example below we assume to have a single nic with a single network connections configured on top of it:
+In the example below we assume to have a single nic with a single network connections configured on top of it, practising the PATCH method concept (well...via POST method):

 sending the existing network connections: